UkoeHB/bevy_cobweb/src/react/REACT.md

 ### World Reactors

 Special [`WorldReactors`](bevy_cobweb::prelude::WorldReactor) can be registered with apps and accessed with the [`Reactor<T: WorldReactor>`](bevy_cobweb::prelude::Reactor) system parameter.
 World reactors are similar to Bevy systems in that they live for the entire lifetime of an app.
-The advantage of world reactors is you can easily add/remove triggers from them without needing to create completely new reactors (which requires allocation).
+The advantage of world reactors over normal reactors is you can easily add/remove triggers from them anywhere in your app.
 You can also easily run them manually from anywhere in your app.

 Define a [`WorldReactor`](bevy_cobweb::prelude::WorldReactor):
 ```rust